 The student loan repayment decision can be confusing but is critical to your financial future.
 To select the best student loan repayment method, you need to consider other things before you make your decision.
-The good news is that the federal government offers various student loans repayment and forgiveness options.
+The good news is that the federal government offers various student loan repayment and student loan solutions.
 The government has created flexible repayment plans that help students stay current.
 This article will guide you through your options including the new items relating to COVID.

-The first priority within the entire process is to avoid student loan default.
-Student loan default is one of the biggest mistakes a borrower can do once they are enrolled in repayment.
+The priority within the entire student loan repayment process is to avoid student loan default.
+Student loan default is one of the biggest mistakes a borrower can make once they start repayment.
 The penalties are severe and can have a significant impact on a person’s financial future.
 Missing payments could impact both the student and parent depending on the type of loans.
-As a result, borrowers credit score will decline, and the borrower will incur additional fees making the debt amount even higher.
+As a result, borrowers’ credit scores will decline, and the borrower will incur additional fees making the debt amount even higher.

 This could be very different for each borrower.
 Having a complete inventory of all your student loans is critical for this evaluation.